What Is The Draw On Golf Cart Motor: Power Consumption Guide

 • Your motor's power consumption is the result of both working together

-According to research by the Electric Drive Transportation Association, understanding your golf cart's power consumption can increase battery life by up to 30%.
+Understanding your golf cart's power consumption can help increase battery life by up to 30%.

 Typical Amperage Draw in Golf Cart Motors